Occupational heat stress: United States

 Section 5(a)(1) of the Occupational Safety and Health Act of 1970 declares that "Each employer shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees."

 The Mine Safety and Health Administration provides guidelines and recommendations to employers for preventing heat stress among workers.
 There guidelines and recommendations are not enforced regulations, but instead completely voluntary.

 National Institute for Occupational Safety and Health (NIOSH) conducts research on occupational hazards such as heat stress in order to provide better intervention methods and protect workers.

 Only three of the fifty states have created worker regulations regarding heat: California, Washington, and Minnesota.
 California Code of Regulations states that employers of high risk outdoor workers are entitled to protection against heat.
 The employer must provide access to water and shade, practice high heat procedures, practice emergency response procedures, and practice acclimatization methods.
 Washington State Legislature states that employers of high risk outdoor workers follow regulations to prevent heat stress.
+The United States does not have a federal standard for heat stress, even though some states have implemented their own regulations.
+With rising temperatures due to climate change, advocates are calling for a formal federal requirement.
+Meanwhile, OSHA has used the General Duty Clause to hold companies accountable for heat-related violations.
 Minnesota Administrative Rules state that indoor ventilation and temperature are regulated to prevent heat stress.